Pankaj Kapur: Career

 His first National Film Award came with the 1989 film, Raakh, which also starred Aamir Khan.

 He starred in the classic Punjabi film Marhi Da Diva (1989).
 He featured in the 1992 Mani Ratnam film Roja directed.
 (Roja was made in Tamil and later dubbed in Hindi, Marathi, Telugu and Malayalam.)

 His strongest performance in the early part of his career came from his lead role of struggling scientist in the film Ek Doctor Ki Maut (1991), for which he was awarded the 1991 National Film Award – Special Jury Award.

 In 2000 he returned to television with the serial Office Office a satirical take on the prevalent corruption in India.

 In 2003 he appeared in Maqbool, Vishal Bhardwaj's adaptation of Shakespeare's Macbeth.
 His antagonistic performance as the short-statured, potbellied, shuffle-footed Abbaji in Maqbool got him the 2004 National Film Award for Best Supporting Actor.
 Meanwhile, he released films like The Blue Umbrella (2005), Dus (2005) and Halla Bol (2008).
 In 2006, he started to be seen again on TV.
 In the TV series, Naya Office Office, a sequel to his previous series Office Office.

 On 11 January 2013, the Vishal Bharadwaj-directed film Matru Ki Bijlee Ka Mandola, starring Kapur was released.

 In November 2019, Kapur made his literature debut with his novella 'Dopehri, which he had written in 1992.
-Presently he appears in the television series named ‘Naya Office Office’ which itself is a sequel to the previous hit TV series ‘Office Office’.
-Now the actor can be seen in the movie Bheed, released on 24 March 2023.